-- 1. Keep machine in good working order.
+- Keep machine in good working order.
 Do not use the tractor until worn or damaged parts are replaced. - To avoid serious injury or death, do not modify engine in any way.
 Tampering with the governor setting can lead to a runaway engine and cause it to operate at unsafe speeds.
 Never tamper with factory setting of engine governor.
 Do not change the engine governor settings or over-speed the engine.
-The governor controls the maximum safe operating speed of the engine. - 3.
-Tractor blades are sharp.
+The governor controls the maximum safe operating speed of the engine. - Tractor blades are sharp.
 Wrap the blade or wear gloves, and use extra caution when servicing them. - 4.
-Tractors with hydraulic pumps, hoses, or motors; and/or diesel injection systems have fluid systems under pressure.
+Tractors with hydraulic pumps, hoses or motors; and/or diesel injection systems have fluid systems under pressure.
 Fluid escaping under pressure may have sufficient force to penetrate skin and cause serious injury.
 If fluid is injected into the skin, seek immediate medical attention.
 Keep body and hands away from pin holes or nozzles that eject fluid under high pressure.
 If a leak occurs, have the tractor immediately serviced by an authorized dealer.

-- 5. Before cleaning, repairing, or inspecting, make certain the blade(s) and all moving parts have stopped.
-Turn off the engine, remove the key, and disconnect the spark plug wire(s) and negative battery cable to prevent unintended starting. - 6.
-Check to make sure the blades come to a complete stop in not more than five seconds after disengaging the blade disengagement control per the schedule shown on the Maintenance Schedule chart in the Product Care section of this manual.
+- Before cleaning, repairing, or inspecting, make certain the blade(s) and all moving parts have stopped.
+Turn off the engine, remove the key, disconnect the spark plug wire(s) and ground against the engine to prevent unintended starting. - 6.
+Check to make sure the blades come to a complete stop in not more than five seconds after disengaging the blade disengagement control per the shedule shown on the Maintenance Schedule chart in the Service and Maintenance section of this manual.
 Measure the stopping time with a stop watch.
-If the blades do not stop completely in less than five seconds, the tractor should be serviced professionally by an authorized dealer. - Check the safety interlock system for proper function per the schedule shown on the Maintenance Schedule chart in the Product Care section of this manual.
-If the safety interlock system does not function properly, have the tractor serviced professionally by an authorized dealer. - 8.
-Never tamper with the safety interlock system or other safety devices.
-Check their proper operation regularly. - 9.
-Check the blade(s) and engine mounting bolt torque in accordance with the Maintenance Schedule chart in this manual.
+If the blades do not stop completely in less than five seconds, your tractor should be serviced professionally by an authorized dealer. - Check the safety interlock system for proper function per the schedule shown on the Maintenance Schedule chart in the Service and Maintenance section of this manual.
+If the safety interlock system does not function properly, have your tractor serviced professionally by an authorized dealer. - Never tamper with the safety interlock system or other safety devices.
+Check their proper operation regularly. - Check the blade(s) and engine mounting bolt torque in accordance to the Maintenance Schedule chart in this manual.
 Also, visually inspect blade(s) for damage (e.g., excessive wear, bent, cracked).
-Replace the blade(s) with the original equipment manufacturer's (0.E.M.) blade(s) only. - 10.
-Use of service parts which do not meet the original equipment specifications may lead to improper performance and compromise safety. - 11.
+Replace the blade(s) with the original equipment manufacturer's (O.E.M.) blade(s) only. - Use of service parts which do not meet the original equipment specifications may lead to improper performance and compromise safety. - 11.
 Keep all nuts, bolts, and screws tight to be sure the equipment is in safe working condition.
 Review the Maintenance Schedule chart in this manual for service interval information. - 12.
-After striking a foreign object, stop the engine, remove the key, and disconnect the spark plug wire(s) and negative battery cable to prevent unintended starting.
+After striking a foreign object, stop the engine, disconnect the spark plug wire(s) and ground against the engine.
 Thoroughly inspect the tractor for any damage.
 Repair the damage before starting and operating. - 13.
 Never attempt to make adjustments or repairs to the tractor while the engine is running. - 14.
 Grass catcher components and the chute deflector are subject to wear and damage which could expose moving parts or allow objects to be thrown.
-Frequently check components and replace immediately with original equipment manufacturer's (O.E.M.) parts only. - 15.
-Maintain or replace safety and instruction labels, as necessary. - 16.
-Observe proper disposal laws and regulations for gas, oil, etc. to protect the environment.
+Frequently check components and replace immediately with original equipment manufacturer's (O.E.M.) parts only. - Maintain or replace safety and instruction labels, as necessary. - Observe proper disposal laws and regulations for gas, oil, etc. to protect the environment.